calvin-mcd/LeSTMovoz/README.md

 ## Todo

-- [ ] order & test pcb
+- [x] order & test pcb Rev 2
-- [ ] create firmware
+- [x] create firmware
-- [ ] update plate options on https://www.minivanplate.xyz/
-- [ ] test in different cases, with acrylic cover from the OG lesovoz
-- [ ] add full list for components and make a basic build guide

 ## Disclaimer

-Please note that this project is a work in progress with no guarantees of a working outcome.
-No-one involved in this project is responsible for any usage issues that may arise.
-However, feel free to edit, modify and otherwise utilise these files.
+This PCB has been fully tested and is confirmed to work.
+However, no-one involved in this project is responsible for any usage issues that may arise.
+Order at your own risk.
+Feel free to edit, modify and otherwise utilise these files.

 ## License